 Surface water covers 958 acres, or 8.1 percent of the City.
 The Wisconsin and Plover Rivers comprise most of the City's surface water features, along with the McDill Pond, which is a reservoir on the Plover River.
 Stevens Point Dam, located on the Wisconsin River just south of Clark Street Bridge, is the only Wisconsin River Dam within the City's limits.
 Together with other dams downstream, these structures submerge the natural rapids that existed prior to European settlement.
-Though much smaller than the Wisconsin and Plover Rivers, Moses Creek travels through the northern portion of the City before entering a culvert at the UWSP Intermural Fields, which empties into the Wisconsin River south of downtown.
+Though much smaller than the Wisconsin and Plover Rivers, Moses Creek travels through the northern portion of the City before entering a culvert at the UWSP Intramural Fields, which empties into the Wisconsin River south of downtown.
 This underground connection has the potential to be daylit in the future.
 Scattered lakes and ponds are also present, for example, in the Schmeeckle Reserve, with Lake Joanis being the most well-known.
 These lakes have emergency connections to Moses Creek to prevent flooding.

 These water features are popular for fishing, paddling, wildlife viewing, and other recreational uses, and some dams along them produce hydroelectric power (see Chapter 4: Utilities and Community Facilities for more information).
 The waterways are generally not used for transportation or freight purposes.
-According to the DNR, there are 5 surface water withdrawal locations in the City along the Wisconsin River.
+According to the DNR, there are 5 surface water withdrawal locations in the City along its various water bodies.

 WDNR ranks the state's lakes and streams that meet the highest water quality standards as either Outstanding Resource Waters (ORWs) or Exceptional Resource Waters (ERWs).
 There are currently no ORWs or ERWs in the City, but there are several in Portage County.
-The Wisconsin and Plover Rivers experience some contamination from both urban and rural runoff, but water quality has improved considerably since the 1970s.
-Bacteria is still a concern in the Plover River and McDill Pond.
+The Wisconsin and Plover Rivers experience some contamination from both urban and rural runoff, but water quality has improved considerably since the 1970s, especially regarding improvements in wastewater treatment, especially for paper mills and other industries.
+Recreation activity, particularly fishing, has increased on these rivers.
+The Wisconsin River still has low clarity due to the naturally dark color of the water and suspended solids from soil erosion and other non-point pollution sources, limiting its desirability for swimming.